An Efficient Frequency Diversity Scheme for Ultra-Reliable Communications in Two-Path Fading Channels: System Model and Problem Formulation

-with the additional notation from Table~\ref{tab:notation}\footnote{In order to simplify the notation, we will omit variables on which functions depend when their value is clear from the context, e.g., we will write $P_r(d)$ instead of $P_r(d, \omega)$ when the value of $\omega$ is fixed.}.
+When transmitting on a single frequency $\w=2\pi f$, the received power~$P_r$ at distance~$d$ is given in~\eqref{eq:rec-power-single-freq}~\cite[Chap.~4.6]{Rappaport2002}, \cite[Chap.~2.1.2]{Jakes1974}, \cite[Eq.~(2)]{Haber1974} {at the top of this page} with the additional notation from \autoref{tab:notation}.\footnote{In order to simplify the notation, we will omit variables on which functions depend when their value is clear from the context, e.g., we will write $P_r(d)$ instead of $P_r(d, \omega)$ when the value of $\omega$ is fixed.}